Tories to amend Equality Act to make ‘biological sex’ protected characteristic

 “We are taking an evidence-led approach to this issue so we can continue to build a secure future for everyone across the whole country.”

-Last year the minister for women and equalities Kemi Badenoch wrote to the Equality and Human Rights Commission (EHRC) seeking further guidance on the issue.
+Last year Ms Badenoch wrote to the Equality and Human Rights Commission (EHRC) seeking further guidance on the issue.